E. Franklin Frazier

 Edward Franklin Frazier (/ˈfreɪʒər/; September 24, 1894 – May 17, 1962), was an American sociologist and author, publishing as E. Franklin Frazier.
 His 1932 Ph.D. dissertation was published as a book titled The Negro Family in the United States (1939); it analyzed the historical forces that influenced the development of the African-American family from the time of slavery to the mid-1930s.
 The book was awarded the 1940 Anisfield-Wolf Book Award for the most significant work in the field of race relations.
-It was among the first sociological works on blacks researched and written by a black person.
+It was among the first sociological works on Black people researched and written by a black person.

 In 1948 Frazier was elected as the first black president of the American Sociological Association.
 He published numerous other books and articles on African-American culture and race relations.
 In 1950 Frazier helped draft the UNESCO statement The Race Question.

 Frazier wrote a dozen books in his lifetime, including The Black Bourgeoisie, a critique of the black middle class in which he questioned the effectiveness of African-American businesses to produce racial equality.